rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 ## 4.201.98 Place of publication supplied based on address or sign

 <a name="4.201.98.1">4.201.98.1</a> Supply in square brackets the name of the place of publication using a modern English form of the name, if there is one, when only an address or description of a trade sign appears on the manifestation.
-Transcribe the address or sign in the [publication statement](/DCRMR/ppdm/Publication-statement/).
-When supplying a place of publication, give a justification in a [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if necessary (see [4.206.4.4](/DCRMR/ppdm/Note-on-publication-statement/#4.206.4.4)).
+Transcribe the address or sign in the [Publication statement](/DCRMR/ppdm/Publication-statement/).
+When supplying a place of publication, give a justification in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if necessary (see [4.206.4.4](/DCRMR/ppdm/Note-on-publication-statement/#4.206.4.4)).

 >Example:
 ><CITE>[Paris]</CITE>